vysf/geoinverse/DEVELOPMENT.md

 ```bash
 sphinx-build -M html docs/source/ docs/build/
 ```
+run the command above every time you change `conf.py` or updating the documentation

 then access `docs/build/html/index.html` in the browser

 # Version Control on Git and Github